 The Leffel Center: Dedicated to Your Health

 Dr. Leffel puts your health first.
 If you have received reconstructive or aesthetic breast surgery, it is important to attend follow-up appointments with your doctor.
-Dr. Leffel meets annually with her breast implant patients for free implant check-ups.
+Dr. Leffel meets annually with her breast implant patients for implant check-ups.
 Regular follow-ups are the key to a happy, healthy, breast implant experience.

 If you have questions about the Allergan recall, the FDA’s findings on BIA-ALCL, or about your implants in general, Dr. Leffel is available to answer your questions.